w3f/polkadot-wiki/docs/learn/how-to/connect-account.md

 ![](../../assets/how-to/65028445700.png)

-If you already have other accounts either nominating or joining a nomination pool, they will show up under an "Nominating", or "In pool" section:
+If you already have other accounts either nominating or joining a nomination pool, they will show up under an "Nominating," or "In pool" section:

 **![](../../assets/how-to/65028445723.png)**